soheil2017/DEPT_Customer_Retention_Engine/README.md

 ## Guardrails — Reliability & Safety

 The guardrails layer runs **after** the LLM generates the email.
-All 7 checks must pass or the email is rejected with `422` — it never reaches the caller.
+All 7 checks must pass, or the email is rejected with `422`.
+It never reaches the caller.

 | # | Check | Failure mode caught |
 |---|-------|---------------------|